- What are the symptoms of Testosterone Deficiency Syndrome?

 - Do I have to come to London or Manchester for treatment and follow-up?

-Yes.
-The services of the Centre for Men's Health can only be provided by visiting our Harley Street or Manchester centres.
-A 'same-day' results service is offered in London only, if laboratory tests can be carried out before 11am.
+The services of the Centre for Men’s Health are usually provided by visiting our Harley Street or Manchester centres.
+A ‘same-day’ results service is offered in London only, if laboratory tests can be carried out before 11am.
 For appointments in Manchester blood samples have to be taken at least a week before the consultation with the Specialist.

 - Will my results be confidential?

 Yes.
 At each visit you will be given full details of the screening and laboratory tests for your own records.
-All clinical data kept by the Centre for Men's Health is entirely confidential as required by the Health Care Commission.
+All clinical data kept by the Centre for Men’s Health is entirely confidential as required by the Care Quality Commission (CQC).

 - Can I get re-imbursement from my private medical insurance?